BBN-E/bue-common-open/README.md

 # Legal notes

+Distribution Statement "A" (Approved for Public Release, Distribution Unlimited)

 WARNING - This document contains technology whose export or disclosure to Non-U.S. persons, wherever located, is subject to the Export Administrations Regulations (EAR) (15 C.F.R.
 Sections 730-774).
 Violations are subject to